The Blood Feud

 For them, it was fascinating to have someone so close to the truth sitting at a desk and easy to approach.
 For her, their questions felt similar to when she was in high school and was asked who’s your daddy and where do y’all go to church.
 And because I was a weird kid, she was frequently called at work to handle my problems at school, and she would loose her hourly pay when she had to take off and drive all the way from Exxon Plastics to pick me up and buy head lice shampoo and watch me for a few days of mandatory quarantine before I could return to school; and, of course she worked with one of my classmate’s parents, and the gossip at Exxon was that she was an unfit mother who let her son go to school with lice and infect everyone else’s kid.
 I’m sure she heard some of the gossip.
 And, like my court paperwork implied, she was intemperate, unable to act with moderation or restraint, and she still had nervous breakdowns when she felt overwhelmed at work and at home.

 I woke up some time later, after dark, and the light was on in my bedroom and the door was shut and Wendy’s father’s belt was draped over the doorknob.
 Beside it, on the wall, were momentos of other people in my life.
 There was a framed painting by Debbie of two deer walking in the woods that said, “Don’t walk in front of me, I may not follow.
 Don’t walk beside me, I may not lead.
 Just walk beside me and be my friend.”
 Below it was a photograph of the stately oak tree outside of the convenience store by PawPaw’s house, blown up to fit inside an 8X10 frame.
-Below that was Aunt Janice’s shadow art that she had framed for me a few Christmas’s before, the one before I learned Santa Claus and Jesus weren’t real; it was comprised of my name written in tiny letters again and again to form the image of a boy flying a kite.
-Those three frames had been on my wall as long as I could remember, but I didn’t see them as I stared at the belt beside them.
+Below that was Aunt Janice’s shadow art that she had framed for me a few Christmas’s before, the one before I learned Santa Claus and Jesus weren’t real; it was comprised of my name written in tiny letters again and again to form the image of a boy flying a kite, and she had told me again and again to always remember my name, that I was a Partin and an important part in her family; I’ll never forget those words, because they sounded she kept reinforcing that I was named Jason Ian Partin and a part in this and a part in that.
+Those three framed pieces of art made me smile, and had been on my wall as long as I could remember.
+But, that evening, I didn’t see them and could only see he belt beside them.

 The next morning I put on clean clothes and Wendy acted as if nothing happened and I walked outside and caught the school bus and made it to school in time for Monday’s show-and-tell.
 When I got home that afternoon, the belt was gone and my bloody clothes had been washed and folded and placed back in my dresser.
 Later that week, Wendy took me to get my favorite snow ball at the neighborhood snowball stand.
-A few days later, after her new boyfriend, an engineer from Exxon named Mike, fixed her 10 speed bicycle, she bought me a bicycle, too, and we biked to the 7-11 for Coke slushies and to play in the small park with slides and a kid’s climbing cage.
-She told me how hard it had been for her at work lately, and how my “asshole father” wasn’t paying alimony, whatever that was.
+A few days later, after her new boyfriend, an cheerful but quiet engineer from Exxon named Mike, fixed her 10 speed bicycle and she was happy again and she bought me a bicycle so that I could ride with her to the 7-11 near Zachary’s public park and we could buy Coke slushies.
+I stood on the playground by the swing, near where she and Debbie and I used to throw a Frisbee after delivering the Yellow Pages, and she told me how hard it had been for her at work lately, and how my “asshole father” wasn’t paying alimony, whatever that was.

 At the time, most of my classmates would have watched public television after school, and The Electric Company had a daily skit with an actor in a Spiderman suit solving neighborhood crimes, like the episode where someone was steeling all the snowball cups, and Spiderman trapped him by placing ice cream cones in a line leading up to his web.
 Of course none of us knew that was an actor and we assumed it was real, just like wrestling.
 All of us could sing the SpiderMan theme song that concluded each episode of The Electric Company’s daily skit.